 Created and run by Jimmy Donaldson, the channel has taken the first-place spot as the world’s most subscribed YouTube channel, growing to over 300 million subscribers and leading to the creation of enterprises like Beast Productions and Beast Philanthropy.
 The “Mr. Beast” channel is known for its eye-catching content, with videos that often involve large sums of money being given away through competitions, challenges, and even given away to strangers.
 Although inherently charitable, the ethics of such content have been debated since the channel first rose to fame.

 “I think really it probably depends on intent whether or not it’s exploitative,” Griffin said.
-“If the people are filming it to try to bring awareness and understanding and encourage people to do similar works then it’s helpful, but if they change and start doing it to gain money and not helping others, then it’d be exploitative.
+“If the people are filming it to try to bring awareness and encourage people to do similar works, then it’s helpful, but if they change and start doing it to gain money and not helping others, then it’d be exploitative.
 It’s intent, everything always goes back to intent.”

 Despite being a longstanding subject of heated discussion, Donaldson and the Beast brand have been further spotlighted by recent controversies.
 After costar Ava Kris Tyson faced allegations of inappropriately messaging underage fans, a series of scandals followed regarding both general employee conditions and his upcoming Amazon Prime series, “Beast Games,” that have left students polarized.